 Black Creek water resource development project

-I want you to know about this because is a very good thing and is going to cause the value of houses to go up.
+I want you to know about this because it is a very good thing for Keystone Heights and is going to cause the value of houses to go up.
 I want to start by letting you know that Spring Lake gets water from natural springs.
-We have seen the water go up and down during the 42 years we have owned the property, but it has never had any effect.
-Our lake is large enough and deep enough that boating, fishing and swimming has never been an issue.
+We have seen the water go up and down during the 44 years we have owned the property, but it has never affected us.
+Our lake is large enough and deep enough that boating, fishing, and swimming have never been an issue.

 Why is it important to bring water to Keystone Heights Lakes?